Wu Chun Ming

-Robbie Wu Chun Ming (胡晉銘; born 21 November 1997 in Hong Kong) is a Hong Kong professional footballer who currently plays for Hong Kong Premier League club Eastern.
+Robbie Wu Chun Ming (胡晉銘; born 21 November 1997) is a Hong Kong professional footballer who currently plays as a defensive midfielder for Hong Kong Premier League club Lee Man and the Hong Kong national team.

 Youth career

 During his high school years at YMCA of Hong Kong Christian College, Wu joined the Wanchai academy after taking an interest in football due to his father, who was a football fan.
 He later joined the Pegasus academy where he helped his side to win the 2014-15 Hong Kong FA Youth Cup.

 On 12 March 2016, Wu scored the only goal in a 1-0 victory for the City University of Hong Kong in The University Sports Federation of Hong Kong's football championship game.

 Club career

 On 7 July 2015, Wu signed his first professional contract with Pegasus.

 On 3 February 2016, Wu made his first team debut in a 2015–16 Hong Kong FA Cup match against his former youth club Wan Chai.
 He made his league debut later that year on 7 May, coming on as a substitute against Rangers.

 On 12 June 2019, Wu announced that he would be leaving Pegasus after six years in order to challenge himself at a new club.

 On 30 June 2019, it was reported that Wu had signed with Eastern.

 On 1 September 2020, it was announced that Wu would return to Pegasus on loan for the following season.

+On 7 July 2023, Wu joined Lee Man.